kek-acc/drvAsynSPI/streamDevice/README.md

 The first problem is the `writeHandler` of StreamDevice's AsynInterface.
 This handler tries to flush any buffered messages before sending by reading 256 bytes until the driver returns asynTimeout or asynError.
-As soon as a valid slave address is set up in the I2C kernel module, such a read call will always succeed and thus returns asynSuccess.
+As soon as a valid slave address is set up in the SPI kernel module, such a read call will always succeed and thus returns asynSuccess.

 The second problem is the implementation of the `readHandler` of StreamDevice's AsynInterface.
 The number of bytes read by StreamDevice has to be limited by the `MaxInput` variable in the